edofrederix/briscola/doc/chapters/1_tutorial.md

 briscola_staggered_x.vtk.series or briscola_staggered_y.vtk.series.
 This will
 then show the solution for each velocity component.

-The Hysing case also has a Pythons script that post-processes results in a more quantitative way.
+The Hysing case also has a Python script that post-processes results in a more quantitative way.
 After running the case, the script can be run with
 ```
 python plot.py